yang-liu16/seminar/index.md

 ## Upcoming Events
 <body>
-     The weekly seminar is temporarily cancelled in August.
+     <b> The weekly seminar is temporarily cancelled in August.
 We will resume in September with a notice email in advance.
-Thanks for your contribution, attendance and interest.
+Thanks for your contribution, attendance and interest. <\b>
 </body>

 ## Past Events